archanpatel1425/learn-ai/content/pages/ourStory.md

           So, grab a seat, my friend, and let's chat AI.
 It's gonna be a wild ride!
         half_circle: /assets/images/half-circle-left.png

-  - _type: ourStorypassionateSection
+  - _bookshop_name: ourStorypassionateSection
     title: Why are we so passionate about this?
     description: >-
       We know AI has the potential to transform the world we live in.
 But to achieve this, it is essential to approach AI with    a  deep sense of responsibility.
     side_image: /assets/images/women-que.png

-  - _type: ourStoryjoinusSection
+  - _bookshop_name: ourStoryjoinusSection
     descriptionOne: At LearnAi, we're committed to persist in our efforts to make AI more accessible, expanding our impact, and shaping the future of AI.
     descriptionTwoPrefix: We invite you to
     descriptionTwoHighlight: join us on this journey.